codemask-labs/stan-js/README.md

 - ✍️ Simple with minimal configuration
 - ⚛️ Out of the box React intergration
 - 🚀 Amazing typescript intellisense
+- 🪝 Easy access to all store values
 - 🪶 Very lightweight

 ## Installation